computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 for their own teams.
 It's possible to build a great business using either model, but there are often advantages to building your own culture, owning your own process, and just focusing on the deliverables that your clients care about.

-Focusing on outcomes also makes the sales process more repeatable: you're selling an outcome, not trying to be a matchmaker.
-Repeatable sales and hiring processes allow a business like Citrusbyte to forcast and plan effectively.
+Focusing on outcomes also makes the sales process more repeatable, because you're selling an outcome, not trying to be a matchmaker.
+Repeatable sales and hiring processes allow a business like Citrusbyte to forecast and plan effectively.

 ### Dockyard